bcgov/ols-geocoder/BCAddressExchangeSchema.md

 TRUCK-PARKING-EXIT|Truck parking exit only

-The following Canada Post unit designators define other building parts and are also supported:
+The following Canada Post Unit Designators define other building parts and are also supported:

 |unitDesignator|Description|
 |--|--|